phalcon/documentation/docs/ai-development.md

 AI assistants work best when they are configured against the authoritative sources for the project.
 Before using an assistant on a Phalcon contribution, point it at the following references:

+- The [phalcon][phalcon] repository - the pure PHP implementation of the framework (v6).
+This is where the framework source lives; the classes are plain PHP under the `src/` folder.
-- The [cphalcon][cphalcon] repository.
-Note that the framework is written in [Zephir][zephir]; the source files live in the `phalcon/` folder, and the generated C files live in the `ext/` folder.
-Pull requests must not modify generated files directly.
+- The [cphalcon][cphalcon] repository - the original C extension implementation.
+Phalcon's PHP code is kept in sync with it, so it is a useful reference for expected behavior.
+Note that cphalcon is written in [Zephir][zephir]; its source files live in the `phalcon/` folder and the generated C files live in the `ext/` folder.
+Pull requests to cphalcon must not modify generated files directly.
 - The [Phalcon documentation][phalcon-documentation] (this site) for public APIs, behavior, and usage examples.
-- The [Zephir language documentation][zephir-docs] when authoring or modifying `*.zep` files.
 - The [PSR-12][psr-12] coding standard, which Phalcon follows for all PHP code (including tests).
 - The project's testing layout (`tests/`, the various `phpunit.*.xml` configurations) so the assistant generates tests in the right place and shape.